A decidedly biased piece by Beth David, Editor

 You’ll also want to check out Cottrell Bros., for their selection of home renovation products and services.

-Check out Marc Gadbois, whether it’s time to replace the siding, windows, roofing, or fix what’s there.
-He does everything, no matter how big the job seems to be.
+For exterior work, you’ll want Marc Gadbois, whether it’s time to replace the siding, windows, roofing, or fix what’s there.

-Of course, an old house like that probably has a fireplace or a wood stove, too, and that can take some pressure off that old boiler.
+Of course, an old house like that probably has a fireplace or a wood stove, too.
 Call Fitzgerald Tree Service.
 He’s got seasoned wood to make Christmas morning nice and toasty.
 And he can take down that tree that looks ready to topple onto the chimney, too.

 Speaking of chimneys.
 Call Lenny Fleurent & Sons if that baby needs repairing.
 Better yet, send Lenny to the basement to waterproof it.
 He can even fix up that old stone wall.